 4. Take a nap.
 Ah, need I say more? zzzzzzzz……

 5. Go out to eat.
 I don't typically encourage food as a reward, but I do think it's nice to have someone else do the cooking for a change!
 After a successful week of workouts, dine out on a nice salad or grilled chicken dinner so you can sit back, relax, and enjoy your meal.

 6. Subscribe to a fitness magazine: Get a yearly subscription to your favorite fitness magazine and have fresh inspiration delivered to your doorstep (or device) each month!

 7. Purchase colorful earbuds: You never know when a colorful accessory might be just the ticket to perk up your workout and make everyone around you smile.

 8. Treat yourself to a new nail polish: I love picking up new polishes, then giving myself a mani/pedi for the weekend.

 I hope these ideas help!
 I'm sure you can come up with some creative ones of your own, too.
 The idea is to just give yourself something small as a fun “atta girl” (or “atta boy”) for making it through the week.

 Track Your Success

 To keep track of your success, mark completed workouts off in your phone or on a calendar.
 I prefer the calendar route myself because I'm such a visual person.
 I love crossing off a day once I've hit my goal!
-Here's a pretty printable calendar I found on the web that you can use to track your daily workouts:
+Here's a pretty printable calendar I found on Delineate Your Dwelling that you can use to track your daily workouts: